github/teach.github.com/courses/WorkshopPrerequisites.md

 It is best if you use a valid email address for your _GitHub.com_ signup at which you can receive email during class.
 Demonstrations of code comments and [Pull Requests](https://help.github.com/articles/using-pull-requests) work best when you can see them functioning end to end, including email-based notifications.

-2) Git Command Line and Desktop Program Installation
+2) Install the Git Command Line and Desktop Program
 -----------------------------------------------------------------------------
 We'll need a command line version of Git for use during class.
 The following steps and our [GitHub Git Installation Help Page](https://help.github.com/articles/set-up-git) describe how to test and accomplish that installation.
 You can bypass the SSH setup steps if you wish.
 We'll focus on using HTTPS during our class.